Mayfield Lavender Farm

 Do not underestimate the English sun!
 My shoulders got sooo burnt that day.

-If you do visit Mayfield, make sure to take a lot of pictures.
-The lavender makes for the most beautiful backdrop.
-Oh, and make sure you stop to smell the flowers…
+If you do visit Mayfield, take lots of pictures – the lavender makes for the most beautiful backdrop.
+Oh, and make sure you stop to smell the flowers too…

-Be quick, you only have until September 14th to visit the lavender fields!
+Be quick, you only have until mid-September to visit the lavender fields!